Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Anisotropic electronic transport in B i B r flakes

-We have performed electronic transport measurement on more than ten samples.
-In the following we focus on four samples.
-One, denoted $\mathcal{L}$, is a flake with six contacts (top contacts with Pd(7 nm)/Au(100 nm) electrodes), thus defining five segments, with length ranging from 1 $\mu$m to 5 $\mu$m.
-The flake has a total length of 30 $\mu$m, a width of 2.1 $\mu$m and a thickness of around 100 nm (Fig. \ref{fig:interf}a).
+We have performed electronic transport {measurements} on more than ten samples.
+In the following{,} we focus on four samples.
+One, denoted $\mathcal{L}$, is a flake with six contacts [top contacts with Pd(7 nm)/Au(100 nm) electrodes], thus defining five segments, with length ranging from 1 to 5 $\mu$m.
+The flake has a total length of 30 $\mu$m, a width of 2.1 $\mu$m and a thickness of around 100 nm [Fig. \ref{fig:interf}(a)].
 The flake is deposited on a doped silicon substrate, which serves as a back gate, covered by 500 nm of oxide.

-We will also discuss three samples with a Hall bar geometry.
-Sample $\mathcal{H}_1$, shown on figure \ref{fig:R-net}a, is a flake deposited on top of Ti(5 nm)/Au(10 nm)/Pd(5 nm) contacts.
-Sample $\mathcal{H}_3$ has similar contacts, while sample $\mathcal{H}_2$ has contacts deposited from the top (Fig. \ref{fig:anisotropy} and \cite{SM}).
+We also discuss three samples with a Hall bar geometry.
+Sample $\mathcal{H}_1$, shown in Fig. \ref{fig:R-net}(a), is a flake deposited on top of Ti(5 nm)/Au(10 nm)/Pd(5 nm) contacts.
+Sample $\mathcal{H}_3$ has similar contacts, while sample $\mathcal{H}_2$ has {Pd(7 nm)/Au(100 nm)} contacts deposited from the top (Fig. \ref{fig:anisotropy} and Sec.
+2 of Supplemental Material \cite{SM}).

-All samples display 4-wire resistance values in the k$\Omega$ range at room temperature, that do not change significantly down to 10 K (Fig. \ref{fig:AB_H1}a).
-There is a sharp increase of resistance below 1 K, which we attribute to the mesoscopic nature of our sample rather than to the band structure (discussed in the Supplementary information \cite{SM}).
-The absence of a strong temperature dependence in our measurements, down to 10 K, contrasts with other works \cite{Noguchi2021,Chen2022,Wu2023,Filatova2007,Li2019,Gong2024,Chen2022,Yang2022} and suggest that our samples are relatively clean, with a low density of doping defects, and therefore have a rather temperature-stable chemical potential.
+All samples display four-wire resistance values in the k$\Omega$ range at room temperature that do not change significantly down to 10 K [Fig. \ref{fig:R-hall}(a)].
+There is a sharp increase of resistance below 1 K, which we attribute to the mesoscopic nature of our sample rather than to the band structure (Sec.
+7 of Supplemental Material \cite{SM}).
+The absence of a strong temperature dependence in our measurements contrasts with other works \cite{Noguchi2021,Chen2022,Wu2023,Filatova2007,Li2019,Gong2024,Chen2022,Yang2022} and suggests that our samples are relatively clean, with a low density of doping defects, and, therefore, have a rather temperature-stable chemical potential.
 Moreover, the absence of a temperature-activated behavior across the whole temperature range suggests that the Fermi level lies at least 26 meV away from a bulk band edge, thus clearly in the bulk gap.